Therapist As A Person

 COPIES OF THE PROFESSIONAL WILL

-Copies of your professional will can be given to those designated as potential executors and to your attorney.
-Some psychologists may consider making special arrangements to ensure the executors' access to such information as their passwords for retrieving e-mail and answering machine messages is granted only after their death.
-This avoids having this confidential information distributed to others in multiple copies of the will.
+Give copies of your professional will to those designated as potential executors and to your attorney.
+Some therapists may consider making special arrangements to ensure the executor gains access to information such as their passwords for retrieving e-mail and answering machine messages only after their death.
+These arrangements avoid having confidential information in multiple copies of the will distributed to others.

 REVIEW AND UPDATE

-People, practices, times, and situations change.
-A professional will that is perfectly suited to us when we draw it up may have out-of-date contact information and aspects that don't fit us well at all just a year or two later.
-It's helpful to review a professional will on a regular basis-say, once a year-and make an immediate update whenever there is a significant change in our circumstances.
+People, practices, situations, and times change.
+The passage of a year or two may turn a professional will that is perfectly suited to use when we draw it up into a storehouse of out-of-date instructions and information.
+It is helpful to review a professional will on a regular basis— say, once a year— and make an immediate update whenever there is a significant change in our circumstances.

 [Back to Top]